 The Monitor: What kind of challenges did you face during the process of installing the brewery?

-The Monitor: Does your company have any plan of expansion in the near future?
+The Monitor: Does your company have any plans for expansion in the near future?

 Ephraim: Sure.
 As I have said, our company currently has a brewing capacity of 1.6 million hectoliters and we want to increase that to 2.6 hectoliters in a short period of time.
 We will start the process of expansion as soon as we inaugurated the brewery.